denten-books/plain-text/1-chapter.md

 ## 1.2 Universal Turing Machines

-### The computer is not just a calculator

 What sort of a thing is a literary device?
 It is tempting to think of personal computers as glorified calculators.
 And in fact, that is often the popular image of computing, one that highlights the machine's ability to calculate.
-The computer reduces culture to ones and zeroes, thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
-The personal computer governing the production of textuality today emerged from an amalgamation of automated devices: among them the telegraph, the typewriter, and the calculator [^ln1-ceruzzi].
+The computer reduces culture to ones and zeroes (or so goes the story), thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
+The personal computer governing the production of textuality today emerged from an amalgamation of automated devices: among them the telegraph, the typewriter, and the calculator.
+Add to that add the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
 Each of these these machines left an imprint on the structure of our everyday engagement with computational devices.

-[^ln1-ceruzzi]: See @ceruzzi_computing_2012, 11 who writes that "the modern
-computer is a convergence of separate streams of information handling, each with its own rich tradition of technological history."
-"One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

 It is important to keep these intertwined material lineages in mind because each brings with it a different set of values and priorities.
-As complex computational systems begin to play an ever larger part in our lives, from structuring family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
-In building such systems, do we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
+As complex computational systems begin to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
+When building systems that structure human experience, do we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
 These are not choices that should be left to a calculator.
 Systems, in themselves, do not contain values.
 Rather, values are imposed from without.
 The question then becomes one of ends and means.
 A calculator is most "efficient" when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
 A democratic vision of a just society places value on open deliberation and consensus building.
+Humans prefer to manipulate texts and images.
 Art calls for beauty.
-What we commonly call a computer is also, undeniably, a tool for social and political
-transformation: one used to make war and to create art.
-It is up to us to decide how.
+What we commonly call a computer is also, undeniably, a tool for social and personal transformation: one used to make war and to create art.
+It is up to us to decide which one and how.

-### The paradox of the Turing machine.

 To encounter the computer as a literary device, one must first come to terms with its peculiar relationship to universal Turing machines.
 More than any other mechanism, the Turing machine defined the very limits of computation.
-But the Turing machine is also a controversial construct that continues to elicit debate.
+Since its inception, the Turing machine remains a controversial construct that continues to elicit debate.
 The debate concerns a paradox at the very heart of software engineering.
-In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, Turing imagined a physical machine to solve a theoretical problem.
-"We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
+In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, imagined a tangible machine to solve a theoretical problem.
+"We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
+Spurred The machine imagined mathematical thought as a *mechanical process.* As Charles Petzold explains in his book-length annotation on Turing's paper, it is likel

-@turing_computable_1937

 A thought experiment about computable numbers that imagines a machine.
 A machine that emulates a thought experiment.

-[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
-@marche_literature_2012.

-### begin on Turing

-In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
+Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
 Where all previous calculators are special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state (as opposed to a fixed, mechanical one).
 The device would receive input by means of a paper ribbon